 A string that identifies character or characters to use in separating the string.
 If omitted, a single-element array containing the entire string is returned.

-limit: numberA value used to limit the number of elements returned in the array.
+Optional limit: numberA value used to limit the number of elements returned in the array.

 Split a string into substrings using the specified separator and return them as an array.